jfitz02/hpc-multibench/docs/index.md

+---
+hide:
+  - navigation
+---

-# pyproject.template
+# Introduction

-A template for making new python projects with all the bells and whistles, including:
+`pyproject.template` is template for making new python projects with all the bells and whistles, including:

 - [x] Dependency management with `poetry`
 - [x] Static analysis tools, including: `black`, `ruff`, `vulture`, and more!